 We considered everything!
 Photo booth, food truck, donut trees, a cigar roller.
 All of these ideas were… fine?
 They just weren’t “the one”.

 Then one day Jami had a great idea: scotch!
 Brian had recently attended a whisky tasting and raved about it.
 Would Macallan pour their party?
 After countless calls and emails, we got our wish.
 And the result was perfect.

-Today we create the same types of spirits tastings at weddings and events across New York so other couples just like us can have access to a unique, memorable, hassle-free tasting experience on their own special day.
+Today we create the same type of pop-up liquor tastings for weddings, parties, and events across New York, Pennsylvania, and Washington DC so everyone can have access to unique, memorable, hassle-free tasting experiences for their own big day.